2023 Most Popular Communication & Media Studies Master's Degree Schools in New York

 Full Communication & Media Studies at Queens College Report

 Syracuse University landed the #7 spot in the 2023 rankings for the most popular master’s degree communication and media studies programs.
-Located in the city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit school with a fairly large student population.

 Women make up 64% of the communications majors at the school.

-Rochester Institute of Technology ranked #8 on this year’s Most Popular Communication & Media Studies Master’s Degree Schools in New York list.
-Located in the suburb of Rochester, RIT is a private not-for-profit school with a fairly large student population.
+Rochester Institute of Technology came in at #8 in this year’s edition of the Most Popular Communication & Media Studies Master’s Degree Schools in New York ranking.
+Located in the suburb of Rochester, RIT is a private not-for-profit college with a fairly large student population.

 Of the 9 students majoring in communications at RIT, 11% are male and 89% are female.